-(1) Description of Plan
+(1) Description of the Plan

-The Halliburton Retirement and Savings Plan (the Plan) is a defined contribution plan for certain qualified employees of Halliburton Company and subsidiaries (the Company).
-The Plan was established in accordance with Sections 401(a) and 401(k) of the Internal Revenue Code of 1986, as amended (IRC) and is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended (ERISA).
-Effective January 1, 2002, the Plan was amended and restated to comply with the rules and regulations contained in the Economic Growth and Tax Relief Reconciliation Act of 2001 (EGTRRA).
+The Halliburton Retirement and Savings Plan (the "Plan") is a defined contribution plan for certain qualified employees of Halliburton Company and subsidiaries (the "Company").
+The Plan was established in accordance with Sections 401(a) and 401(k) of the Internal Revenue Code of 1986, as amended ("IRC") and is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended ("ERISA").
 The following description of the Plan provides only general information.
-Participants should refer to the plan document or summary plan description for a more complete description of the Plan's provisions.
+Participants should refer to the Plan document or summary plan description for a more complete description of the Plan's provisions.